 Read more about assigning data and metadata fields in your documents here.

 How do I use Party or Signee variables in my automation?

-You can also use any of the pre-existing Party and Signee variables to auto-populate the Party and Signature fields of the automatically shared draft.
+- You can also use any pre-existing Party and Signee variables to auto-populate the Party and Signature fields of the automatically shared draft.